 If you’re not already connected to your iPad, click the “Connect to” pop-up menu, then choose your iPad.

-You can also connect using Display in Control Centre , the Display menu in the menu bar (if the menu is shown), or by using the AirPlay Display pop-up menu in Displays preferences.
+You can also connect using Display in Control Center , the Display menu in the menu bar (if the menu is shown), or using the AirPlay Display pop-up menu in Displays preferences.

 You don’t need to connect your iPad to your Mac with a cable to use Sidecar.

-If you’re not already connected to your iPad, click Display in Control Centre or click the Display menu in the menu bar (if the menu is shown).
+If you’re not already connected to your iPad, click Display in Control Center or click the Display menu in the menu bar (if the menu is shown).